 - Place additional strips laterally along the wrapped area of the foot to close up gaps and to reinforce the taped area

-Plantar fascia taping is one of numerous ways common way to help relieve the symptoms of plantar fasciitis.
+Plantar fascia taping is one of the numerous common ways to help relieve the symptoms of plantar fasciitis.
 It is widely used to add support and reduce stress on the plantar fascia ligament as both a way to relieve pain from plantar fasciitis, as well as a preventative measure against that and other heel pain ailments.